-Intramural, Recreational, and Wellness offices; five multipurpose courts (basketball, volleyball, and badminton); six glass-wall racquetball and volleyball courts; a 2,300 square foot aerobics/dance room; and a 4,200 square foot weight room with both machines and free weights.
-Also included in the complex is a cardiovascular/fitness area with stationary bikes, Stairmasters, rowing machines, Nordic tracks, treadmills, and a stretching area; an elevated cushioned jogging track (6.5 laps/mile) with pace clocks; men's and women's locker rooms each equipped with a sauna and steam room; a lounge area with a big screen TV and refreshment center; and a service center for equipment checkout, locker rental, towel service, racquet stringing, and racquetball reservations.
-Recreational equipment is available for faculty checkout at no charge through the Service Center located in the facility.
+and free weights.
+Also included in the complex is a cardiovascular/fitness area with stationary bikes, Stairmasters, rowing machines, Nordic track, treadmills and stretching area; an elevated cushioned jogging track (6.5 laps/mile) with pace clocks; men's and women's locker rooms each equipped with sauna and steam room; a lounge area with big screen TV and refreshment center; and a service center for equipment checkout, locker rental, towel service, racquet stringing, and racquetball reservations.
+Recreational equipment is available at no charge for faculty checkout through the Service Center located in the facility.

-The campus also houses the YMCA Lake C. Oxford Natatorium.
-The YMCA Lake C. Oxford Natatorium was built in 1976 and renovated in 1996.
-In October of 2003, a new chlorinating system was installed, and in January 2005, a new boiler and air conditioning system were installed.
-The Natatorium houses two indoor heated pools: a 50 meter by 25 yard competition pool and a 25 yard by 12.5 yard diving well.
-The diving well has 2 onemeter boards and 2 three-meter boards.
-Outside the Natatorium, a sundeck overlooking the beautiful Bayou DeSiard has ample deck chairs and tables with umbrellas that are perfect for sunbathing or enjoying a picnic lunch.
-Members can enjoy swimming, canoeing, paddle boating down the bayou, or just lounging around our pool deck area.
+The campus also houses the Lake C. Oxford Natatorium.
+The Lake C. Oxford Natatorium was built in 1976 and renovated in 1996.
+In October of 2003, a new chlorinating system was installed.
+In January 2005, a new boiler and air conditioning system were installed.
+The Natatorium houses two indoor heated pools; one is a 50 meter by 25 yard competition pool and the other is a 25 yard by 12.5 yard diving well.
+The diving well has 2 one-meter boards and 2 three-meter boards.
+A sundeck, which overlooks beautiful Bayou DeSiard, has ample deck chairs and tables with umbrellas that are perfect for sunbathing or enjoying a picnic lunch.
+Members can enjoy swimming, canoeing or paddle-boating down the bayou, or just lounging around our pool deck area.

-Details and a complete list of services and fees, including membership through payroll deduction, are online at Activity Center and Natatorium.
+Details and a complete list of services and fees, including membership through payroll deduction, are online at Activity Center35 and Natatorium36.

-4.5.
+4.1.5.
 Library Services

-The purpose of the Library, as adopted by the Library Faculty, is to support teaching, research, and service programs at ULM.
-This shall be accomplished through instruction, networking, and access using the appropriate technology in addition to the acquisition, organization, and maintenance of necessary information resources.
-The University Library shall also provide an optimum learning environment for its diverse users.
-Enumeration of services, holdings, times, facilities, fees, and resources can be found on the Library web site.
-Faculty members are urged to take advantage of all available Library services, and to call upon librarians for assistance with both their teaching and research needs.
+The purpose of the Library, as adopted by the Library Faculty, is to support the teaching, research, and service programs of the University.
+This shall be accomplished through instruction, networking, and access using the appropriate technology in addition to acquisition, organization and maintenance of necessary information resources.
+The University library shall also provide the optimum learning environment for its diverse users.
+Enumeration of services, holdings, times, facilities, fees and resources can be found on the Library web site37.
+Faculty members are urged to take advantage of all Library services and to call upon librarians for assistance with both their teaching and research needs.

-4.6.
+4.1.6.
 Mail Service

-The University operates a campus mail service with daily pickup and delivery at authorized offices.
-Faculty members are provided with mailboxes located in School/Department/Program offices, and special envelopes are available for campus correspondence.
-School/Department/Program and University Offices arrange various methods of transporting mail from said offices to the intended faculty recipients, but it should be noted that to assure delivery between your point of origin and your on-campus delivery site, faculty should consider delivering communication personally or faxing when possible.
-Important mail should be directed to the appropriate Dean's office during the summer due to the absence of many 9-month faculty members.
+The University operates a campus mail service with pickups and deliveries made daily at authorized offices.
+Faculty members are provided with mail boxes located in departmental offices, and special envelopes are available for campus correspondence.
+Department and University Offices arrange various methods of transporting mail from said offices to the intended faculty recipients, but it should be noted that to assure delivery between your point of origin and your on-campus delivery site, faculty should consider delivering communication personally or faxing where possible.
+Important mail